michaldziuba03/code-samples/social-login/README.md

 </details>

 ## Intro
 I have seen many tutorials and articles about social login in Node.js, and most of them don't cover the actual integration with the database.
 This article is not a typical tutorial.
-I just want to discuss the tricky parts of social authentication, possible database schemas and common mistakes I have observed in other people's code.
-If you are struggling with a similar problem, I hope you will find this text helpful.
+I just want to discuss the tricky parts of social authentication, possible database schemas and common mistakes I have observed in other people's codes.
+If you are facing a similar problem, I hope you will find this text helpful.

-> This article DOESN'T pretend to show you best practices - text is based on my own opinions and thoughts.
+> This article DOESN'T pretend to show you best practices - this text is based on my own opinions and thoughts.

-Article assumes you are more advanced and you at least know:
-1. Express.js and Node.js ecosystem
-2. Passport.js
-3. TypeScript
-4. HTTP Protocol

 ## Passport.js
-Now let's talk a little bit about the most popular auth middleware for Node.js - PassportJS.
-I found using this library in a modern TypeScript stack to be a bit of a pain for me.
-Passport just feels a little bit outdated.
+Now let's talk about the most popular auth middleware for Node.js - PassportJS.
+I found using this library in a modern TypeScript stack to be a pain for me.
+PassportJS just feels a little bit outdated.

 ### Strategies graveyard
-What scares me the most is development activity in PassportJS.
-According to the official website, Passport.js contains over 500 strategies.
-Some **official** strategies like `passport-github` are just broken and for that reason I use `passport-github2` in the code sample.
-Dead strategies are the reason why I maintain my own strategies for my side projects.
+What scares me the most in PassportJS?
+The development activity.
+According to the official website, Passport.js contains over 500 strategies and some of them, even **official** strategies like `passport-github` are just [kinda broken](https://github.com/jaredhanson/passport-github/issues/75).
+For that reason I use `passport-github2` in the code sample.

 <p align="center">